Tankless water heater installation

 Do tankless water heaters work in cold climates?

 Yes.
 Modern gas tankless water heaters are designed to handle cold incoming water.
-A properly sized unit with the right flow rate and installation will deliver reliable hot water even in colder climates.
+A properly sized unit with the right flow rate and installation will deliver reliable hot water even in colder climates like Ontario.

 Does a tankless water heater really provide endless hot water?